HELVE/H_OVERVIEW/README.md

 > "Change Reality" / "Visually hack the world"

-> "Agents of S.H.I.E.L.D of Creative Industry"
+> "Agents of S.H.I.E.L.D. of Creative Industry"

 > "Etymological meaning of the word *helve* constitutes a handle of a tool or a weapon."